SpectrumInstrumentation/spcm/README.md

 See our dedicated examples for more information about where units can be used.

 ## Card Functionality
-After opening a card, StarHub or group of card, specific functionality of the cards can be accessed through `CardFunctionality` classes.
+After opening a card, StarHub, group of cards or Netbox, specific functionality of the cards can be accessed through `CardFunctionality` classes.

 | Name                | Description                                                         |
 |---------------------|---------------------------------------------------------------------|